-This degree requires a total of 120 credit hours to complete the program of study.
+This business management degree requires a total of 120 credit hours to complete the program of study.

 - Customer Service

 Students in majors other than Business Administration may minor in Business.
 The Business minor requires a total of 18 credit hours including Principles of Accounting 1 and 2, Principles of Management, Microeconomics, Macroeconomics, and Principles of Marketing.